Justin-Insight/mymindteam.com/content/test/_index.md

     - heading: 'Step 1: questionnaire'
       time: 5-10 minutes
       body: >-
-        Get started by filling out our brief questionnaire and we’ll help identify and schedule the test that best suits your needs.
+        Tell us your needs and we’ll help identify and schedule the right test for you.
       icon: /1-blue-block.svg
     - heading: 'Step 2: diagnostic interview'
       time: 1 hour
       body: >-
-        Get comfortable with our secure, virtual appointment portal and review your history, background and concerns with your Mind Team clinician.
+        Get comfortable with our secure, virtual appointment portal to review your history, background and concerns with your Mind Team clinician.
       icon: /2-orange-block.svg
     - heading: 'Step 3: online assessment'